hitziger/AWL/README.md

-This folder contains the data and the MATLAB code to reproduce the experiments conducted in the PhD thesis "Modeling the Variability of Neuroelectrical Activity in the Brain" by Sebastian Hitziger.
+This folder contains the data and the MATLAB code to reproduce the experiments conducted in the PhD thesis "Modeling the Variability of Neuroelectrical Activity in the Brain" by Sebastian Hitziger, as well as other experiments using the Adaptive Waveform Learning (AWL) algorithms.

 Content of folders:
 -mexFunctions: C++ source code of mex functions, need to be compiled